jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/01-upgrading-to-liferay-7-2-intro.markdown

 2. [If You're Upgrading a Sharded Environment, Follow the Instructions for Upgrading It](/docs/7-2/deploy/-/knowledge_base/d/upgrading-a-sharded-environment){.title}

-    Upgrading a sharded installation to @product-ver@ requires migrating it to as many non-sharded @product@ installations (servers) as you have shards.{.summary}
+    Upgrading a sharded installation to Liferay DXP 7.x requires migrating it to as many non-sharded @product@ installations (servers) as you have shards.{.summary}

 3. [If You're a Upgrading a Cluster, Read Those Instructions First](/docs/7-2/deploy/-/knowledge_base/d/updating-a-cluster){.title}